ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 >**Note**: To get the message status when the app is in background, you have to send either **MIXED** or **SILENT** push notifications.
 No message delivery status would be received if the app was exited forcefully.

-## Open Url by clicking push notifications
+## Open URL by clicking push notifications

 To open a url by clicking the push notification, you can send a `url` field inside the payload.